Temecula Valley Unified School District

 Temecula Valley Unified School District is a school district located in the southwestern portion of Riverside County, California, serving the city of Temecula and unincorporated parts of nearby Murrieta and French Valley.
-It is the fourth-largest school district in Riverside County.
+It is the fourth-largest school district in Riverside County by student population.
 The district's Board of Education elections take place in November of even-numbered years and elected members to serve four-year terms.
 The Board of Education is composed of five members, elected by geographical districts called Trustee Areas.